panoptesDev/Safecoin/docs/src/developing/clients/jsonrpc-api.md

 #### Parameters:

 - `<u64>` - slot, as u64 integer
+- `<object>` - (optional) Configuration object containing the following optional fields:
-- `<string>` - encoding for each returned Transaction, either "json", "jsonParsed", "base58" (*slow*), "base64".
+  - (optional) `encoding: <string>` - encoding for each returned Transaction, either "json", "jsonParsed", "base58" (*slow*), "base64".
 If parameter not provided, the default encoding is "json".
   "jsonParsed" encoding attempts to use program-specific instruction parsers to return more human-readable and explicit data in the `transaction.message.instructions` list.
 If "jsonParsed" is requested but a parser cannot be found, the instruction falls back to regular JSON encoding (`accounts`, `data`, and `programIdIndex` fields).
+  - (optional) `transactionDetails: <string>` - level of transaction detail to return, either "full", "signatures", or "none".
+If parameter not provided, the default detail level is "full".
+  - (optional) `rewards: bool` - whether to populate the `rewards` array.
+If parameter not provided, the default includes rewards.
+  - (optional) [Commitment](jsonrpc-api.md#configuring-state-commitment); "processed" is not supported.
+If parameter not provided, the default is "finalized".

 #### Results: